 Using TSA PreCheck

 First, ensure that your boarding pass has the green TSA PreCheck icon.
 Global Entry and TSA PreCheck participants will be issued a Trusted Traveler number, so be sure to enter this when booking your tickets to be sure your boarding pass lists you as pre-approved.
 Then, look for the designated line at the security checkpoint (see list of participating airports here).
 You'll still have to show your boarding pass and ID, but you will be able to keep your shoes and belt on, and will not be required to remove your laptop or liquids from your carry-on (though you still must place your liquids in a 1-quart sized bag).
 Global Entry travelers can also use this option.
-Unlike Global Entry, TSA PreCheck permits travelers to bring non-TSA PreCheck passengers through the fast-track line.

 The Consensus: Unless you never travel outside the U.S. and have no plans to do so in the next five years, opt for Global Entry.
 The additional $15 will be well worth it, though if you often travel with other people, you will want them to be Global Entry members as well.